Skip to content

 ) -> VectorRootResult

-Find the solution of a N-dimensional fixed-point function using Anderson acceleration.
+Find the solution of a N-dimensional fixed-point problem using the Anderson acceleration method.

 PARAMETER DESCRIPTION